 When life hands you lemons, make... a spot treatment?
-That's what the internet—and/or your grandmother and her litany of old-school beauty remedies—might have you believe.
+That's what the Internet—and/or your grandmother and her litany of old-school beauty remedies—might have you believe.
 But is this type of "juicing" for your skin a good way to beat blemishes, and/or even a good idea in the first place?
 In theory, it makes sense, thanks to a variety of different components in lemon juice (namely citric acid) that are beneficial for your skin in their own right.
 But, according to dermatologists, that does not—we repeat, does not—mean you should be squeezing lemons onto your pimples.
-Ahead, Chicago dermatologist Emily Arch, MD, Dr. Michelle Henry, Clinical Instructor of Dermatology at Weill Cornell Medical College, and New York City dermatologist Marnie Nussbaum, MD, explain exactly why that's a less-than-stellar idea, and what you should keep in mind if you do decide to try this risky DIY treatment.
+Ahead, experts explain exactly why that's a less-than-stellar idea, and what you should keep in mind if you do decide to try this risky DIY treatment.

-Type of Ingredient: The primary ingredient in lemon juice that's worth calling out for skincare purposes is citric acid, an alpha-hydroxy acid.
+Type of Ingredient: Exfoliator (The primary ingredient in lemon juice that's worth calling out for skincare purposes is citric acid, an alpha-hydroxy acid).

-Main Benefits: All AHAs work by gently sloughing away dead skin cells and clearing sebum and dirt from pores, which may help prevent blackhead formation, says Nussbaum.
-Citric acid may also have antibacterial properties.
+Main Benefits: Sloughs away dead skin cells, clears sebum and dirt from pores (which may help prevent blackhead formation, says Nussbaum), and may also have antibacterial properties.

 How Often Can You Use It: Very sparingly if you are going to try it—no more than once a day, every other day.